 D. The Board of Appeal & Review shall provide for reasonable interpretation of the provisions of the Fire Safety Code, and rule on appeals from decisions of the authority having enforcement jurisdiction as outlined above.

 E. All appeals shall be commenced by the filing of an appeal application form available at the offices of the Board of Appeal & Review and the State Fire Marshal.

 F. The authority having enforcement jurisdiction shall assist the applicant by providing all code cites and documentation necessary to complete the application form.

 G. When applicable, the authority having enforcement jurisdiction shall verify the approximate total square footage of a subject facility on the application form.

 H. To be considered a completed application, the application form shall be completely filled out and signed by the owner or an authorized representative.
-The application shall further be signed by the State Fire Marshal and/or local fire marshal accompanied by a filing fee and written inspection report, plan review report, interpretation or other related documentation generated by the authority having enforcement jurisdiction unless this requirement is waived by the Board.
+The application shall further be accompanied by the required filing fee and any written inspection report, plan review report, interpretation or other related documentation unless this requirement is waived by the Board.
 Upon the acceptance of a completed application, the Board shall notify the AHJ prior to scheduling a hearing on the matter.